 Accurate detection of m6A RNA modifications in native RNA sequencesPublication

-The field of epitranscriptomics has undergone an enormous expansion in the last few years; however, a major limitation is the lack of generic methods to map RNA modifications transcriptome-wide.
-Here we show that using Oxford Nanopore Technologies, N6-methyladenosine (m6A) RNA modifications can be detected with high accuracy, in the form of systematic errors and decreased base-calling qualities.
-Our results open new avenues to investigate the universe of RNA modifications with single nucleotide resolution, in individual RNA molecules.
+The epitranscriptomics field has undergone an enormous expansion in the last few years; however, a major limitation is the lack of generic methods to map RNA modifications transcriptome-wide.
+Here, we show that using direct RNA sequencing, N6-methyladenosine (m6A) RNA modifications can be detected with high accuracy, in the form of systematic errors and decreased base-calling qualities.
+Specifically, we find that our algorithm, trained with m6A-modified and unmodified synthetic sequences, can predict m6A RNA modifications with ~90% accuracy.
+We then extend our findings to yeast data sets, finding that our method can identify m6A RNA modifications in vivo with an accuracy of 87%.
+Moreover, we further validate our method by showing that these ‘errors’ are typically not observed in yeast ime4-knockout strains, which lack m6A modifications.
+Our results open avenues to investigate the biological roles of RNA modifications in their native RNA context.

 'The establishment of the [Oxford Nanopore] platform as a tool to map virtually any given modification will allow us to query the epitranscriptome in ways that, until now, had not been possible'